 After the discovery of the Cairo Genizah at the end of the 19th century, scholars hoped to discover a similar European Genizah.
 Given, however, the humid European climate and the widespread Jewish custom of burying old manuscripts in the moist earth of cemeteries, this hope seemed utopian; most of the thousands of Hebrew manuscripts belonging to the Jews who had settled in European countries had decomposed over the years.

-By a twist of fate, the scholars’ dream of discovering a European Genizah came true in the last two decades.
-This was thanks to the re-employment of parchment Hebrew manuscripts and to the Inquisitorial confiscations of Hebrew books carried out in the Counter Reformation period.
+By a twist of fate, the scholars’ dream of discovering a European Genizah has come true in the last two decades.
+This is thanks to the re-employment of parchment in Hebrew manuscripts and to the Inquisitorial confiscations of Hebrew books carried out in the Counter Reformation period.
 It appears that the phenomenon of reusing manuscript materials was well known during the entire period of the Middle Ages.
-A material such as parchment was commonly re-employed for re-writing (after washing the ink of the pre-existing text) or for more humble purposes such as book binding, particularly in the 16th and 17th centuries.
+A material such as parchment was commonly re-employed for re-writing (after washing the ink of the pre-existing text) or for more humble purposes, such as book binding, particularly in the 16th and 17th centuries.
 Thousands of Italian, Greek and liturgical manuscripts underwent this treatment, and Hebrew manuscripts were not exempt.

-The 1970s discovery that thousands of medieval Hebrew manuscripts had made their way into the bindings of volumes in Italian Archives and Libraries was of great interest to Italian and Israeli scholars and scientists.
-In July 1981 the late Professor Joseph Sermoneta zikrono li-vrakah, promoted in Italy a “project for the research, cataloguing, restoration and photographing of medieval Hebrew manuscript fragments found in the bindings of volumes in Italian Archives and Libraries.”
+In the 1970s, it was discovered that thousands of medieval Hebrew manuscripts had made their way into the bindings of volumes in Italian Archives and Libraries.
+This was of great interest to Italian and Israeli scholars and scientists.
+In July 1981, the late Professor Joseph Sermoneta zikrono li-vrakah, promoted in Italy a “project for the research, cataloguing, restoration and photographing of medieval Hebrew manuscript fragments found in the bindings of volumes in Italian Archives and Libraries.”

 Contrary to what was commonly assumed, the single archivists or local notaries did not themselves dismember the manuscripts to bind their own registers with the parchment folia obtained.
 From the research it is clear that the registers were packaged and bound in bookbinder’s establishments in the main towns.
 They were later sold by the cartularii to the notaries and to various institutions in the region.
 This is proved by the fact that sheets belonging to the same manuscript have been found in places quite distant from each other but in the same region.